firebloomdev/char-controller/README.md

-# Character Controller in Godot 4.4
+# Player Controller in Godot 4.4

 A modular 3D movement framework built with the Godot Engine and GDScript.